Honda VT500: VT500E Euro

 The Euro was offered from 1983 to 1988 primarily in Europe, it was not available in North America.
-It was 390lbs equipped with front in-board disc and rear drum brakes sitting on 18" Comcast 3-spoke wheels front and back with a seat height of 31 inches and rearward footpegs.
+The model was very popular with despatch riders, primarily for its low-maintenance shaft drive, flexible engine and slim frame.
+This made it hard to find a low mileage example by as early as 1990.
+It was 390lbs (177 kg) equipped with front in-board disc and rear drum brakes sitting on 18" Comcast 3-spoke wheels front and back with a seat height of 31 inches and rearward footpegs.
 The headlight bucket leads the E's cosmetics being inclosed behind a "bikini-fairing" and small windshield, the rest of the bike's cosmetics are styled quite similarly to the V45 Sabre.
 The tank is very angular and pointed at the front edge then tapers with leg cut-outs to the thin seat with a taller passenger bump and lastly a gentle up-turn like a lip spoiler.
 Following the seat is a wrap-over grab bar mounted to a complex rear cowl (and extended rear fender) and angular taillight.
 The proceeding side covers are large but only the rear halves are painted to match the body line of the fuel tank, the forward parts of the side covers are painted black to match the engine and frame.